Felixstowe Museum (2 miles)

 Norfolk Tank Museum

 Learn about tanks, military equipment and vehicles in this hands on experience.
+You can climb aboard some of them and operate the controls!
 Accompanied children under 12 years can visit for free.

 Central Museum (40 miles)